-If you are asking – why is my coolant low, we’ve got the answers.
-We look at how much coolant is normal to lose and we examine reasons why you might be dealing with a loss.
+If you are asking why your coolant is low, I’ve got the answers.
+I look at how much coolant loss is normal, and I examine reasons why you might be dealing with a loss.
 There’s also a section that discusses whether coolant can evaporate or not.
-Finally, we show you how to fix the main problems and answer some of your top questions.
+Finally, I show you how to fix the main problems and answer some of your top questions.

 How Much Coolant Loss Is Normal?